-M. João Tavares cumule dix-huit (18) années d’expérience dans les domaines des technologies de l’information et de communication, surtout en développement de logiciels et en gestion de données.Mr.
-João Tavares has twenty-four (24) years of experience in the fields of information and communication technologies, mainly in software development and data management.
+Mr. João Tavares has twenty-four (24) years of experience in the fields of information and communication technologies, mainly in software development and data management.

 Having worked in the government and private sectors, Mr. Tavares is able to carry out projects in both Front-end and Back-end development, in varied and complex contexts, both from a technological point of view and organizational.